TerryIoannou/ForingX/StartDocument.md

 ## Description

-Foring is inspired by the concept of analyzing stock data to make predictions, similar to various financial analysis tools available in the market.
+ForingX is inspired by the concept of analyzing stock data to make predictions, similar to various financial analysis tools available in the market.
 Users will be able to input specific stock data into the application, and based on that data, Foring will provide visual analysis in the form of graphs, helping users to understand trends and potentially predict future stock movements.

 ### General Specifications: